EPFL-ENAC/hobel-inperso-ieq/README.md

 ## Sensor data

-In a Python script or notebook you can use the `fetch` function to retrieve data from the database:
+In a Python script or notebook you can use the `fetch` function to retrieve data from the database, potentially resampled:

 ```python
 from datetime import datetime